syrkis/ptmkin.org/src/lib/posts/ivers-finner.md

 Ivers Finner (b.1982) is an Estonia based artist, writer, game developer, archaeologist and museologist.

-His practice, which spans multiple fields of interest, revolves largely around investigating man-made objects, particularly stone cxbøsculpture.
+His practice, which spans multiple fields of interest, revolves largely around investigating man-made objects, particularly stone sculpture.
 In 2013 he and his research collective Fimir began laying the groundwork for what would later become the IAMD, the International Artefact Museum Database.

 ![](/images/purpose_None_f4a070fa-41b6-4821-9ac5-56134404eb36.png)